The Walking Staff: A useful tool in labor to help you get outdoors

 What are the benefits to laboring outside?

-Scientifically, there are two main reasons.
-The first is that the blue and green light frequencies of daytime slow or stop contractions1, and raise serotonin.
-During labor, serotonin is thought to be responsible for the altered mental state mothers go to to bring their babies down.
+During labor, serotonin is thought to be responsible for the altered mental state mothers go to so they can bring their babies down.
 Serotonin is also the precursor to melatonin.
-Once the dark sets in, serotonin circulation turns into melatonin circulation.
-Melatonin causes stronger contractions that feel less painful—amazing, right?

 The other reason a mother might want to labor outside is to absorb extra electrons.
 Oxidative stress is inherent to childbirth2.
 Supplying abundant electrons can keep oxidation at healthy levels (for more on this, go back to my recent post about antioxidants and oxidative stress).
 Electrons are present in sunlight, as well as the ground.
 If mama is barefoot or wearing grounding shoes, these electrons will flow through her3.
 High levels of electrons reduce oxidative stress, reduce inflammation and speed healing4.